How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Results

-\paragraph{Age.} For our Prolific samples, we found that as ages increase the samples become less generalizable.
-For people age 18-29 both Prolific samples are fairly representative of the general U.S. population, with particular improvement for knowledge questions (TVD = .15) and behavior questions (TVD = .16).
-By contrast, generalizability for people over 50 is worse, particularly for knowledge questions (TVD: Repr 0.28, Balanced 0.32) and behavioral questions as older Prolific users demonstrate significantly more knowledge of security and privacy and significantly higher levels of technology use.
+\paragraph{Age.} For Prolific, we found that as ages increase, the samples become less generalizable.
+For people age 18-29, both Prolific samples are fairly representative of the general U.S. population, with particular improvement for knowledge questions ($\text{TVD} = .15$) and behavior questions ($\text{TVD} = .16$).
+Within both 18-29 and 30-40 age brackets, the Prolific samples actually generalize to the Pew dataset better than comparing the full datasets.
+By contrast, generalizability for people over 50 is worse, particularly for knowledge questions ($\text{TVD: Repr} = .28, \text{Bal} = .32$) and behavior questions as older Prolific users demonstrate significantly more knowledge of privacy and security and significantly higher levels of technology use.
 For our MTurk sample, both the 18-29 and the over 50 subpopulations were more generalizable than the full dataset, although they still had lower data quality than the corresponding slices of the Prolific samples.
-Within our age brackets, the Prolific samples generalize better to the Pew dataset for ages 18-29 than overall when comparing the full dataset to the full dataset, similarly to the overall for ages 30-49, and worse for those ages 50+.
-This suggests a trend that as ages increase, Prolific samples become less generalizable.

 \paragraph{Education.} For our Prolific samples, we found that as education increases the samples become more generalizable.
 For respondents with a high school education or less, Prolific samples are less generalizable for this demographic slice than for the overall population, with participants reporting particularly higher levels of technology use.
-For respondents who are college graduates, both Prolific samples are reasonably representative of the overall population of U.S. college graduates (TVD: 0.10 repr, 0.12 balanced), with more representative responses to knowledge questions (TVD: 0.13 for repr, 0.14 for balanced).
-Conversely, the generalizability of the MTurk sample for people with high school education or less did not decrease (although the data quality remained worse than the Prolific samples) while data quality does decrease slightluy for the subpopulation with Bachelor's degrees (TVD: 0.30).
+For respondents who are college graduates, both Prolific samples are reasonably representative of the overall population of U.S. college graduates ($\text{TVD: Repr} = .10, \text{Bal} = .12$), with more representative responses to knowledge questions ($\text{TVD: Repr} = .13, \text{Bal} = .14$).
+Conversely, the generalizability of the MTurk sample for people with high school education or less did not decrease (although the data quality remained worse than the Prolific samples) while data quality does decrease slightly for the subpopulation with Bachelor's degrees ($\text{TVD} = .30$).